NeuroLux-Inc/Neurolux-Software-Releases/README.md

 # NeuroLux Software
-## NeuroLux Bluetooth software installation:
+## NeuroLux Wireless software installation:
 All latest software can be found under Releases at https://github.com/NeuroLux-Inc/Neurolux-Software-Releases/releases/latest

 NeuroLux recommends users employ the latest release of the acquisition software!

 Use the NeuroLux Bluetooth Installer.msi file for the NeuroLux software installation.
-This is the only file you will need to get started with your Bluetooth-enabled Neurolux devices.
+This is the only file you will need to get started with your wirelesly controlled Neurolux devices.
 Install on a computer with a dedicated graphics card for optimal performance.
 A shortcut to the application folder will be found on your desktop.

 *Ensure use of BLE antenna provided with system to boost device connectivity.*